The University Council

 - Prof. Dr.-Ing habil.
 Paul Steinmann (all faculties)

-- Klaus Burkhardt (representative of all other staff)
+- Michaela Krebs (representative of other staff)

 - Executive Board

-- Brigitta Henkel, LLM Eur (head of the President’s Office)
+- Brigitta Henkel, LLM Eur (Head of the President’s Office)